junaidrhmn/junaidrhmn/README.md

 ## About Me

-🧠 As an enthusiastic AI Engineer and Freelancer, I navigate the vast realms of artificial intelligence, crafting innovative solutions that not only solve problems but transform ideas into reality.
+🧠 As an enthusiastic AI Engineer, I navigate the vast realms of artificial intelligence, crafting innovative solutions that not only solve problems but transform ideas into reality.

 ## 🚀 Skills